Italy's FITD fund approves sale of Carige stake to BPER - source

 BPER, Italy's fifth-largest bank, last month entered exclusive talks over Carige with Italy's FITD depositor protection fund, which owns 80% of the bank since a 2019 rescue financed by the industry.

-After roughly halving its initial capital injection request, BPER has said it will take on Carige at a token 1 euro price provided the FITD fund pumps 530 million euros into the Genoa-based lender to cover restructuring and clean-up costs.
+After roughly halving its initial capital injection request, BPER has said it would take on Carige at a token 1 euro price provided FITD pumps 530 million euros into the Genoa-based lender to cover restructuring and clean-up costs.

+Pushed by UnipolSAI to facilitate Intesa Sanpaolo's UBI.MI takeover of mid-tier peer UBI, BPER last year boosted its assets by 40% by buying branches sold for antitrust reasons in the merger.

+Carige will further lift BPER's assets to about 155 billion euros, making it Italy's No.4 bank and a more direct competitor to Banco BPM BAMI.MI, the No.3 and a longstanding possible merger partner before the latest collapse in talks last year.

-(Reporting by Andrea Mandalà; writing by Valentina Za, editing by Gianluca Semeraro)
+(Reporting by Andrea Mandalà; Writing by Valentina Za; Editing by Gianluca Semeraro and David Holmes)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))